Let’s talk about money.

 EXAMPLES: crochet pillows, handmade keychains, personalized stickers, innovative pacifiers, creative inventions, baby swaddles, digital prints, soy candles, framed drawings, curated storefronts, coasters, magnets, clay earrings, etc…

 There are a lot of misconceptions about network marketing (or multi-level marketing) and I knew the list well, but I took time to learn about the system and dang it, it’s actually pretty smart.
+I started with Monat in 2020 and have been blown away – if you’ve got questions about network marketing like I did, fill out this form so we can chat!
 Network marketing is a business model that depends on person-to-person sales by independent representatives.
 It’s as simple as matching a client base to products and services that would improve their quality of life.
 Social selling, influencer marketing, and recommending a restaurant to a friend work in the same vein.

 Entrepreneurs in this space typically work from home connecting customers to products for the retail side or recruiting leaders for the business opportunity side to meet a client’s need.

 EXAMPLES: Scout and Cellar, Younique, Monat, Crunchi, Arbonne, BeautyCounter, MaryKay, YoungLiving, Beachbody, Primerica, DoTerra, Pampered Chef, Advocare, 31 Gifts, Usborne Publishing, Rodan + Fields, etc…

 All business owners have one thing in common – they serve people.
 They solve a problem, make life easier, help people or otherwise use what they know, learn, and experience to solve a problem.
 Now, do you need to monetize every skill or hobby you have?
 No. But you’re not reading this blog post because you don’t want to make money, soooooooo…